Compact theory: Influence on American Civil War

 In the years before the Civil War, the compact theory was used by southern states to argue that they had a right to nullify federal law and to secede from the union.
 For example, during the Nullification Crisis of 1828-1832, John C. Calhoun argued in his South Carolina Exposition and Protest that the states, as the parties to a compact, had the right to judge for themselves whether the terms of the compact were being honored.
 Calhoun described this "right of judging" as "an essential attribute of sovereignty," which the states retained when the Constitution was formed.
 Calhoun said the states had the right to nullify, or veto, any laws that were inconsistent with the compact.

 When the southern states seceded in 1860-61, they relied on the compact theory to justify secession and argued that the northern states had violated the compact by undermining and attacking the institution of slavery and the slaveholders' property rights.
 The Southern states stated that they were therefore justified in withdrawing from the compact among the states.

 Former Confederate President Jefferson Davis was an avid supporter of the Compact theory, and devoted large portions of his two volume book "The Rise and Fall of the Confederate Government" to explaining the Compact Theory.
-Still concerned that people would not understand what the Compact Theory was, he made a second book, "A Short History of the Confederate States of America", to explain it once more.
+Still concerned that people would not understand what the Compact Theory was, he wrote a second book, "A Short History of the Confederate States of America", to explain it once more.

+Mexico–United States border crisis

+During the Mexico–United States border crisis of 2023-24, Republican Texas governor Greg Abbott asserted the federal government had "broken the compact" by not acting adequately to end what he characterized as an "invasion" of migrants.
+He ordered the Texas National Guard to secure the state's southern border.
+The Biden administration Justice Department wrote Abbott in July 2023 to assert he was exceeding his authority.
+A three-judge panel of the Fifth Circuit Court of Appeals ruled in December 2023 that Texas must remove 1,000 feet of floating barrier the state had placed in the Rio Grande river earlier in the year.
+The United States Supreme Court in January ruled 5-4 that the federal Border Control could remove razor wire that the Texas National Guard had installed.
+Abbott responded that the ruling infringed on state sovereignty and that Texas had a right to secure the border that superseded federal authority.
+Abbott's argument was nearly identical to that of the 1860 South Carolina Declaration of Secession.
+Abbott then sought to impede border patrol agents, precipitating the Standoff at Eagle Pass.
+Twenty-five of 26 Republican governors and Republican Speaker of the House Mike Johnson supported Abbott's position.
+The conflict set the stage for a potential constitutional crisis.